 Incorporating natural elements into your office or home satisfies our biophilic needs.
 No, it is not a disease.
 It’s our natural affinity to want to be around nature.
 Some of the ways we include this is by opening views to natural landscapes or using water features.
-These aren’t always an option, so this is where indoor plant hire comes to the rescue.
+These aren’t always an option, so this is where office plants come to the rescue.
 Right now…we need to feed our biophilic requirements more than ever.

 There are multiple studies that show the benefits of nature to mental health are significant.
 In the current Caronavirus pandemic climate, this is more than just a bonus for our workplaces.
 It is essential.
 We need to take care of our employees and teams to enforce a sense of normality and comfort.
 Not just in their environment, but in their own minds.

 Luckily, it is not high tech, expensive gadgetry that is required, but simply good design and logic.
 A living wall or vertical garden will provide a natural, inviting viewpoint along with cleaning the air.
 This gives the occupants or workers a lift during their day and, placed in a stairwell, can entice them to be more active as well.
 People will want to take the stairs to enjoy the effect the green wall has on them…even though they can’t explain how or why.

 One of the responses to the energy crisis of the 1970s was to seal up our buildings in order to reduce heating and cooling loads.
 But an unintended consequence was stagnant air.
 As a result, “we’re chronically under-ventilating our indoor environments, despite years of evidence suggesting we should do the contrary,” says Joseph Allen, public health researcher at Harvard.
 “Part of the problem is that building designers aim for the minimum acceptable standard, and not for optimal rates of ventilation”, he says.

 Here are five reasons healthy hire plants can help you feel that sense of comfort: